MojcaO/X5-FAIR-EZForm/README.md

 - Tadej Pevec

 ## Problem Statement
-We're solving the problem of inaccessiable forms and the ardrous process of bureaucracy.
+We're solving the problem of inaccessible forms and the ardrous process of bureaucracy.

 ## Proposed Solution
 Our solution simplifies the process of filling out forms and brings it to our target audience in an accessible form.